New Lanark: Visiting New Lanark

 The Scottish Wildlife Trust visitor centre for the Falls of Clyde nature reserve.

 There is a large paid parking car park on the outskirts of the village.
 Only disabled visitors may park in the village.
 The walk from the car park down to the mill village provides a worthwhile panoramic view.
-There is a bus service [Number 135] from Lanark station bus stance.
+There used to be a bus service between new Lanark and Lanark but this has been discontinued.
 The railway station has half-hourly services from Glasgow.
 New Lanark is just over one mile from the Lanark rail and bus stations.
 The walk is mainly downhill and well signposted.

-The village has a four-star hotel [the New Lanark Mill Hotel], holiday flats [the Waterhouses], and Wee Row which provides hostel type accommodation.
+The village has a four-star hotel [the New Lanark Mill Hotel]and holiday flats [the Waterhouses].
+Wee Row used to provide hostel type accommodation but that has been discontinued.
 There are restaurants and shops in the village, and a visitors' centre.
 All are owned and operated by the New Lanark Conservation Trust.

 The Clyde walkway long-distance footpath passes through the village and the Scottish Wildlife Trust's visitor centre for the Falls of Clyde Nature reserve is based in a group of mill buildings.